 Several grievance channels have been in place for many years.
 In 2019, we collaborated with Nestlé and ELEVATE to launch the “Suara Kami” (“Our Voice”) Helpline, to provide independent third-party help to our workers in Malaysia.
 (ELEVATE is a leading business risk and sustainability solutions provider).
 The “Suara Kami” Helpline provides an avenue for workers to report on working conditions, recruitment, safety and other issues.
 In line with our Human Rights Charter, we also work with our partners to empower unions to better disseminate information, improve awareness of workers’ rights and represent the welfare and well-being of workers.

-In conjunction with the roll-out of the Workers Helpline, we increased awareness of our Whistleblowing (WB) channels and “Suara Kami” Helpline by engaging our social dialogue worker representatives (link to SD section).
-We also created WhatsApp videos in the relevant languages to describe how workers can raise concerns.
+We have also increased awareness of our Whistleblowing (WB) channels and “Suara Kami” Helpline by engaging our social dialogue worker representatives.
+We created WhatsApp videos in the relevant languages to describe how workers can raise concerns.
 Reminders about these channels are also delivered at morning muster briefings, awareness sessions, and through posters and printed flyers that are distributed with payslips and displayed at prominent locations and common areas such as sports clubs and halls.

 All our grievance channels respect the rights of workers to remain anonymous and protect the confidentiality of workers.